satijalab/sctransform/README.md

 `normalized_data <- sctransform::vst(umi_count_matrix)$y`

 ## Help
-For usage examples see vignettes in inst/doc or use the built-in help
+For usage examples see vignettes in inst/doc or use the built-in help after installation `?sctransform::vst`
+`browseVignettes(package = 'sctransform')`